HamidUV/spartanElixirs/README.md

 - **Checkout**: Secure checkout with Razorpay (dummy integration).
 - **Wallet**: Track wallet balance and use it for purchases.
 - **Order Tracking**: Monitor order status in real time.
-- **Email Notifications**: Receive updates for orders and account activities.

 ### **For Admins**
 - **Dashboard**: Manage the platform efficiently with an admin dashboard.